yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 ## Overview

-Fabirkam Medical Conferences provide conference website services tailored to the medical community.
+Fabrikam Medical Conferences provide conference website services tailored to the medical community.
 Over ten years, they have built conference sites for a small conference organizer.
 Through word of mouth, Fabrikam Medical Conferences has become a well-known industry brand handling over 100 conferences per year and growing.

 Websites for medical conferences are typically low-budget websites because the conferences usually have between 100 to 1500 attendees.
 At the same time, the conference owners have significant customization and change demands that require turnaround on a dime to the live sites.
 These changes can impact various aspects of the system from UI through to the back end, including conference registration and payment terms.